Asabeneh/30-Days-Of-React/14_Day_Component_Life_Cycles/14_component_life_cycles.md

 4. What does mounting means?
 5. What does updating means
 6. What does unmounting means?
-7. What is the most common built-in mounting life cycle method 8.
+7. What is the most common built-in mounting life cycle method?
+8. What are the mounting life cycle methods?
+9. What are the updating life cycle methods?
+10. What is the unmounting life cycle method?

 ## Exercises: Level 2

+Coming

 ## Exercises: Level 3

+Coming

 🎉 CONGRATULATIONS ! 🎉